 In a previous blog on Getting Started with Modern Data Center Fabrics, we discussed the common modern DC architecture of an IP fabric to provide base connectivity, overlaid with EVPN-VXLAN to provide end-to-end networking.
 Before rolling out your new fabric, you will design your overlay.
 In this blog, we discuss the Collapsed Spine/Core architecture.

 QuickStart – Get Hands-on

 For those who prefer to “Try first, read later”, head to Juniper vLabs, a (free!) web-based lab environment that you can access any time to try Juniper products and features in a sandbox type environment.
-Among its many offerings is an IP Fabric with EVPN-VXLAN topology and while this sandbox does not currently support the collapsed spine architecture, it does include two data center setups pre-built with centrally-routed bridging and edge-routed bridging architectures.
+Among its many offerings is an IP Fabric with EVPN-VXLAN topology and while this sandbox does not support the collapsed spine architecture, it does include a data center setup pre-built with an edge-routed bridging architecture.
 Each fabric is built using vQFX virtual switching devices and the sandbox includes HealthBot, Juniper’s network health and diagnostic platform.

 Simply register for an account, log in, check out the IP Fabric with EVPN-VXLAN topology details page and you are on your way.
 You’ll be in a protected environment, so feel free to explore and mess around with the setup.
 Worried you’ll break it?
 Don’t be.
 You can tear down your work and start a new session any time.

 What is a Collapsed Spine/Core Architecture?

 Unlike the full EVPN-VXLAN architectures we have discussed in recent blogs, including Bridged Overlay, Centrally-routed Bridging (CRB) and Edge-routed Bridging (ERB), the collapsed spine takes a hybrid approach.